"Art is the imposing of a pattern on experience, and our aesthetic enjoyment is recognition of the pattern.”

 ― Alfred North Whitehead

-Engaging with patterns and making connections helped students to stay connected with concepts too.
+Engaging with patterns and making connections not only aids comprehension but also enhances the retention of concepts.
 Pattern awareness is a staircase-level skill with complexity that increases as the difficulty of the concepts increases.
 When students become good at identifying simple patterns, they began seeing these patterns and applying them to concepts elsewhere.
 Therefore, drawing deeper connections with the subject area.

 The Cognitive Theory of Pattern Recognition Techniques states that patterns are dependent on a person's knowledge or experience.
 When dealing with patterns, increasing experiences and information can help the brain seek out templates or other prototypes in long-term memory.
 (This topic has helped stem machine learning topics regarding pattern recognition in computers.
 To read more about pattern recognition, click here: https://www.analyticsvidhya.com/blog/2020/12/patterns-recognition-the-basis-of-human-and-machine-learning/ )